How to Spot Red Flags On the First Phone Call

 She knew her 5 must-haves, the things she absolutely needed in a relationship.
 Without them, the relationship would not work.
 If you don’t yet have your must-have list, think about how you’d like to feel with your ideal relationship.
 Safe?
 Happy?
 Now identify what he needs to do in order for you to feel safe and happy.
 Those are your must-haves.
 Notice that they have nothing to do with looks, income level, or shared activities – which is what most people focus on first.

-She identified her 5 must-not-haves, the things she would not tolerate in a relationship.
+She identified her 5 deal breakers, the things she would not tolerate in a relationship.
 These are the behaviors that if they were present, you’d get divorced.
 This is the line-in-the-sand.
 What you need to walk away from.

 Having that level of clarity has helped her identify the men she’d like to date and the ones she won’t consider at all.